Chippzzii/Chippzzii/README.md

 - 👋 Hi, I’m @Chris and completly new to GitHub.
 - 👀 I’m interested in everything about Codeing!!!
 Teach me Code :)
+-     I'm open for every Idea you have for improving my Skills!
 - 🌱 I’m currently learning Java.
 - 📫 How to reach me: Best would be at my E-Mail: c.huelsmann93@gmail.com